For decades, a sexual predator doctor groomed this community to believe he could do no wrong

 “He just stuck his hand down my pants, digitally penetrated me, and he moaned,” she said.
 “The sound of that moan will never leave me.”

-As for the other Johnstown woman, she said her daughter was 11 when Barto assaulted her during an examination in the 1990s.
+The other Johnstown woman said her daughter was 11 when Barto assaulted her during an examination in the 1990s.
 She asked not to be named to protect her daughter’s privacy.

 “I feel such guilt that I exposed my daughter to a pedophile,” she said.
 “But I didn’t know.
 I didn’t question what he was doing because he was a doctor.”

-Note: CORRECTION (March 17, 2019, 10:50 a.m.
-ET): An earlier version of this article misstated the Pennsylvania attorney general's first name.
-It is Josh, not John.